EU grid champion stuck in tangle of wires and pipes

 In 2009, TenneT bought E.ON's high-voltage grid in central Germany, making it the first power grid operator to own combined networks in two countries.

-A year later, Belgium's Elia, supported by an Australian fund, outbid a group of funds for a grid in eastern Germany from Sweden's Vattenfall.
+A year later, Belgium's Elia (ELI.BR), supported by an Australian fund, outbid a group of funds for a grid in eastern Germany from Sweden's Vattenfall VATN.UL.

 OPPOSITES ATTRACT